ofluffydev/pythonCourse/docs/basic-python-syntax/basic-input-and-output.md

 ---
-title: "Basic Input and Output in Python"
+title: "Basic Input and Output"
 sidebar_label: "Basic Input and Output"
 sidebar_position: 5
 ---

-# Introduction
+# Basic Input and Output
 Input and output (I/O) operations are fundamental in programming.
 They allow your program to interact with the user, receive data, and display results.
 In Python, we have simple and powerful tools for handling I/O operations.

 Why we use I/O: